expertanalytics/xal/content/about/employees/asmund/index.md

     src: asmund.jpeg
 role: Founder, managing director
 linkedin: https://no.linkedin.com/in/asmundodegard
-topics: [backend, hpc]
+services:
+  - backend
+  - hpc
 email: asmund@xal.no
 anchor: asmund
+summary: |
-summary: "Founder of Expert Analytics.
-Enjoys developing small and large
-          systems in a number of languages and environments.
-Makes sure that everyting is working well, both with clients and internally"
+  Founder of Expert Analytics.
+Enjoys developing small and large systems in a number of languages and environments.
+Makes sure that everyting is working well, both with clients and internally
 ---

 Åsmund is a senior software developer, project leader, and researcher, with more than 20 years of professional experience.
 After spending 13 years at  Simula Research Laboratory,  Norway’s top-ranked ICT research institution, he founded